barelyhuman/commitlog/README.md

 ![Binary Builds](https://github.com/barelyhuman/commitlog/workflows/Binary%20Builds/badge.svg)

-# UNDER DEV

-You can use the exisiting binaries from the releases page or install using `go get` though it is still under heavy development and will not be getting any test coverage until I'm done with most of the mvp functionality.

 To see an example of this in action, you can check the actions file for this repo.
 Yes it uses itself to generate the release logs

 ## Binaries